Cyclades Yacht Charter Itinerary

 A scuba diver with a torch explores a old, sunken shipwreck in the Aegean Sea in Kea, Tzia, Greece

-Yacht Charter Day 2: Kea to Antiparos
+Day 2: Kea to Antiparos

-Less than a mile off the coast of cosmopolitan, busy Paros, is a secluded retreat, the un-spoilt island of Antiparos.
+Less than a mile off the coast of cosmopolitan, busy Paros, is a secluded retreat, the unspoiled island of Antiparos.
 The island has always attracted the interest of “alternative” tourists, who would rather be close to the natural beauty.

 One of the many interesting sights is the cave of Antiparos, which extends at several levels with amazing limestone stalactites and stalagmites.
-It has been visited, among others, by Lord Byron who inscribed his name on a wall, and is now fully renovated with steps, lighting, and cameras.
+It has been visited, among others, by Lord Byron, who inscribed his name on a wall, and is now fully renovated with steps, lighting, and cameras.

 Another tiny island of Antiparos is Saliagos, the most ancient settlement in the Cyclades, now uninhabited and waiting to be discovered by your yacht charter.